saint1729/intern.core/README.md

 ===========

-This web application simply solves different kinds of problems in civil engineering topic RCC Structures.
+This web application is useful to solve different kinds of problems in Civil Engineering topic "Design of RC Structures" and render the solutions in form of a pdf.